Sanko-kf/PlayMode/README.md

   The system shell is modified to first launch Playnite on startup for aesthetic and immersion purposes.
   Only after Playnite has fully initialized does the Windows desktop appear — usually after about **20 seconds**.

-  In rare cases, certain applications may update or open unexpectedly during this phase, or **Controller Companion** may auto-launch and interfere with Playnite’s behavior.
+  In rare cases, certain applications may update or open unexpectedly during this phase, or **JoyXoff** may auto-launch and interfere with Playnite’s behavior.
-  **Solution**: If this happens, try using **Alt + Tab** to bring Playnite back into focus, or disable Controller Companion temporarily.
+  **Solution**: If this happens, try using **Alt + Tab** to bring Playnite back into focus, or disable JoyXoff temporarily.
   If an app is consistently interfering (e.g., opening update popups), consider **disabling its auto-start behavior**.

   > **Note**: This behavior is by design and not a bug — the delay ensures a clean, console-like launch experience.